ufukozendev/noobgg/.github/README.en.md

 - Start the backend API on `http://localhost:3000`.
 - Start the frontend Next.js application on `http://localhost:3001`.
+- Start the mobile expo application (Scan the QR).

 **💡 Note:** If you get a "command not found: turbo" error, it means Turborepo CLI is not installed globally on your system.
 You can either: